stonex159/stonex159.github.io/README.md

 Week 3
  - ~Learn about react hooks [here](https://reactjs.org/docs/hooks-intro.html)~
- - ~Get advice on committing properly to a repo from vscode~
+ - ~~Get advice on committing properly to a repo from vscode
- - ~Look more into features such as [draggables](https://www.freecodecamp.org/news/reactjs-implement-drag-and-drop-feature-without-using-external-libraries-ad8994429f1a/) and object manipulation via cursor in react, more specfically hovering and mouse events.~
+ - ~~Look more into features such as [draggables](https://www.freecodecamp.org/news/reactjs-implement-drag-and-drop-feature-without-using-external-libraries-ad8994429f1a/) and object manipulation via cursor in react, more specfically hovering and mouse events
  - I need to connect the form on my react app to the table that stores the info inputted
  - I need to make a history page to track the attendees and their checks per week
  - Add a warning popup if their health check is yellow that directs them to places that administer the vaccine
- - Ask a TA how to deploy my react app to github pages
+ - ~~Ask a TA how to deploy my react app to github pages